 In a recent 2-week personal injury trial, the jury returned a verdict in our favour.
 But is justice always served by a jury in personal injury matters?

 In a jury trial, the judge and jury work together.
-The jury judges the evidence and the facts arising from the evidence, and the judge clarifies the law.
-The ultimate decision of the court is in the jury’s hands, and poses no real problems except on one significant point: non-pecuniary damages.
+The jury judges the facts and evidence, and the judge clarifies the law.
+The ultimate decision is in the jury’s hands, and poses no real problem except on one significant point: non-pecuniary damages.

-In a judge alone trial, the plaintiff and defendant’s lawyers provide the judge with examples of trial judgments indicating a range or amount of non-pecuniary damages they believe is appropriate to compensate the plaintiff.
-The judge then determines the amount based upon which case s/he finds most closely reflects the case at trial.
+In a judge alone trial, both plaintiff and defence lawyers present prior judgments of non-pecuniary damages they believe are appropriate to compensate the plaintiff.
+The judge then determines which amount closely reflects the case at trial.

-If the jury awards a non-pecuniary verdict over the cap (too much according to the trilogy), it would appear that the community is telling the court the cap is set too low.
-However, should that happen, what inevitably follows is the trial judge or the Court of Appeal reducing that verdict, effectively ignoring the view of the community.
+If the jury awards a non-pecuniary amount over the cap, it would appear the community is telling the court the cap is set too low.
+However, the verdict is inevitably reversed through appeal, effectively ignoring the community’s view.

 As one example, in Lee v.
 Dawson, 2003 BCSC 1012, the jury awarded the plaintiff $2 million in non-pecuniary damages.
-The trial judge replaced this verdict with the cap adjusted for inflation at the time, which was roughly $294,000.
-The BC Court of Appeal dismissed the appeal, and the Supreme Court of Canada refused to hear the appeal, providing no reasons for doing so.
-Whatever the view of the community then, it appears the Court has no appetite to revisit the cap on non-pecuniary damages.
+The trial judge adjusted it down to $294,000, the cap adjusted for inflation.
+The BC Court of Appeal dismissed the appeal, and the Supreme Court of Canada refused to hear it.
+No matter the view of the community, the Court has no desire to revisit the cap on non-pecuniary damages.